-Its no secret that short-term rental (STR) hosts have seen their difficulty throughout the years.
+It’s no secret that short-term rental (STR) hosts have seen their difficulty throughout the years.
 City by-laws, rent restrictions, and negative media attention, but nothing compares to the current COVID-19, Corona Virus, shutdown.
-International travel, state travel, and now local travel have completely halted.
+International travel, state travel, and now local travel has completely halted.
 As a 7-year, multi-unit Airbnb Superhost, I wanted to share some tips on how to stay positive, and navigate this tough environment

 How to navigate the COVID-19 travel shutdown

 1. Get bookings and assist medical professionals by offering a substantial discount

 Medical professionals are coming in to assist an overloaded health-care system during this crisis.
 They need a place to stay closer to hospitals and clinics.
 As a host you can assist medical field professionals by offering a substantial discount and set your nightly minimums to 7 nights, to prevent unexpected 1-night bookings.
 Make sure you are Screening All Guests using the Social ID verification platform ScreenBNB